-In 2019, Cambridge Dream will again provide a unique summer course at Cambridge University for students, aged 13-18 years, from many different countries.
-The skills and personal development you gain from attending a Cambridge Dream programme will help you achieve your dream of being accepted at a top University in the UK, US or wherever you choose to study.
+In 2019, Cambridge Dream will again provide a unique summer course in Cambridge for students, aged 13-14 years and 15-18 years, from many different countries.
+The skills and personal development you gain from attending a Cambridge Dream programme will help you achieve your dream of becoming a successful student at a top University in the UK, US or wherever you decide to apply.

-Participants are mentored by current Cambridge University Undergraduates (student mentors), providing them with insights into what it is like to apply to and study at a top university.
+Participants are mentored by current Cambridge Undergraduates (student mentors), who share their experiences of what it is like to apply to and study at a top university.
 In small classes with their student mentors they practise discussing subject-specific topics, writing a personal statement and answering interview questions to help prepare for their university applications (15-18 years only).
-They also receive guidance about subject choices and what admissions staff are looking for in a successful candidate.
+They also receive guidance about subject choices and what universities are looking for in a successful candidate.

 When attendees are not busy studying, they can enjoy an exciting variety of social activities such as punting on the River Cam and cultural visits to Cambridge colleges, museums, art galleries and theatres, as well as excursions to London, Oxford and other famous attractions.